mselrahc/singular-keycloak-database-federation/README.md

 ## Limitations

-- Do not allow user information update
+- Do not allow user information updates
-- Do not supports user roles or groups
+- Do not support user roles or groups

 ## Custom attributes

-Just add a mapper to client mappers with the same name as the returned column alias in your queries.Use mapper type "User Attribute".
+Just add a mapper to client mappers with the same name as the returned column alias in your queries.
+Use mapper type "User Attribute".
 See the example below:

 ![Sample Screenshot 2](assets/mapper-page.png)